Submission Guidelines

 • A detailed chapter-by-chapter outline

-Note: For picture book submissions, the entire text is required for evaluation.
+• At least two sample chapters (if a full manuscript is available, you may send it)Note: For picture book submissions, the entire text is required for evaluation.
 Bracketed art suggestions are appreciated, though illustration samples should not be sent unless professionally competent.

 • A description of your personal promotion plan for the proposed book (including both in-person and social media outreach)

-As you prepare a proposal, it may help to keep a few of our main considerations in mind:
+As you prepare a proposal, it may help to keep few of our main considerations in mind:

 Need: Why is the book needed?
 How is it different from similar available titles?